CitrineInformatics/citrine-python/docs/source/workflows/data_sources.rst

 The columns in the CSV are extracted and parsed by a mapping of column header names to user-created descriptors.
 Columns in the CSV that are not mapped with a descriptor are ignored.

+The CSV must be UTF-8 encoded ASCII text with CRLF line terminators.
+The best way to ensure this is to save the file in a "Comma Separated Values" format and not any of the other small CSV variations.
+For example, Excel's default CSV format, "CSV UTF-8 (Comma Delimited)" is not parseable.

 Assume that a file data.csv exists with the following contents:

 .. code::